workshopapps/devopsnotepad.desktop/README.md

 ```bash
 npm install
 ```
+* Run server using `npm run dev`. servers runs at port 5000

 ## Contributing
 1. Ensure you are on the dev branch.
 2. Checkout to your branch with a descriptive name, example: working on an enpoint like add notification.
 Your branch name could be